Hoohm/dropSeqPipe/docs/docs/Setting-up-an-experiment.md

 The pipeline needs to be installed as shown previously.
-In order to run the pipeline, a separate folder (working directory) needs to be created containing raw sequencing data as well as all required configuration files.
-DSP will then be run individually on each of the `workingdir` which contain the sample files.
+In order to run the pipeline, a separate folder (working directory) needs to be created containing raw sequencing data as well as all required configuration files. dSP will then be run individually on each of the `workingdir` which contain the sample files.
 The `workingdir` folder can contain multiple runs (batches) allowing new samples to be added and analysed easily.
 Adding new samples, will only run the pipeline on the newly added data and recreate reports as well as plots containing all the samples.
 This automatically done by snakemake and will save unecesarry computation performed already.